Skip navigation

 Modules

-In your first year, you'll be introduced to the healthcare science profession and receive a sound grounding in the basic science underpinnings of modern disease diagnostics, evaluation and treatment.
+Year 1 In your first year, you'll be introduced to the healthcare science profession and receive a sound grounding in the basic science underpinnings of modern disease diagnostics, evaluation and treatment.
 You'll also undertake a division-specific programme of study and complete clinical experiential learning in NHS clinics by day release in semester 2.
-In your second year, you'll continue to study the roles and responsibilities of a healthcare science professional and begin to specialise in the techniques and methodologies used by healthcare science practitioners in the physiological science disciplines.
+Year 2 In your second year, you'll continue to study the roles and responsibilities of a healthcare science professional and begin to specialise in the techniques and methodologies used by healthcare science practitioners in the physiological science disciplines.
 You will have NHS clinical experiential learning by day release in Year 2.
-In your placement year you will spend a minimum of 40 weeks full-time clinical work placement activity in a host NHS trust completing all competencies within the specialist portfolio for your chosen discipline.
-You will spend your final year at University, completing a research project and specialist modules focused on your chosen discipline.
+Placement year You will spend a minimum of 40 weeks full-time clinical work placement activity in a host NHS trust completing all competencies within the specialist portfolio for your chosen discipline.
+Final year You'll spend your final year at University, completing a research project and specialist modules focused on your chosen discipline.
 You will apply everything you have learnt about science, technologies and techniques to the practice of Clinical Physiology / Healthcare science.
+For up to date details, please refer to our website or contact the institution directly.

 Professional bodies